Warrantless Arrest Exceptions in Florida

 If the officer makes a warrantless arrest for a misdemeanor without conforming to these rules, then the arrest is illegal.
 As a result, a criminal defense attorney can file and litigate a “motion to suppress” any evidence gathered from the illegal detention or arrest.

-If the court grants the motion to suppress, the prosecutor might be forced to drop the charges for insufficient evidence.
+If the court grants the motion to suppress, the prosecutor might be forced to drop the charges because there is insufficient evidence.

 The officer cannot legally make a warrantless arrest for a misdemeanor unless the crime was committed in his or her presence.
 For this reason, the rule is often called the “in the presence” requirement.